California Penal Code Section 191.5 PC Gross Vehicular Manslaughter While Intoxicated (DUI)

 An Example of Gross Vehicular Manslaughter While Intoxicated

-Suppose driver X is drunk.
+Suppose driver X drives under the influence of alcohol.
 He tries to make a drift in the motorway.
 Suddenly the vehicle goes out of his control and flips over.
 As a result of the accident a passenger dies.

 What Is the Penalty for Gross Vehicular Manslaughter?